KelCodesStuff/KelCodesStuff/README.md

 <h1 align="left"> iOS Engineer 📱 |  Physics Programmer 👨🏽‍💻 </h1>

 Results-driven Senior iOS Engineer with 7+ years of experience developing and launching high-performance applications, achieving over 250,000 downloads and maintaining a 4.0 App Store rating.
-Expert in Swift, SwiftUI, UIKit, Core Data, and Concurrency, with a proven ability to optimize for performance and memory management.
+Expert in SwiftUI, UIKit, Core Data, and Concurrency, with a proven ability to optimize for performance and memory management.
 Proficient in architecting applications using MVC and MVVM patterns, and adept at implementing UI/UX principles to create intuitive and engaging mobile experiences.

 In my spare time, I'm developing Box3D, a 3D physics engine built upon Box2D.
 Motivated by my passion for game development and a desire to explore advanced physics simulations, Box3D prioritizes a modern architecture and a performance-oriented codebase.